tob-har/one_sample_osc/README.md

 The Pure Data abstractions [one_sample_osc_1] and [one_sample_osc_2] are two different approaches one the same concept:

-Processing an audio stream of two channels on a one sample accurate level, whereby the audio stream is read out sample by sample and one can interfere the speed or timing, at which those samples are written consecutively into a wavetable of two oscillators for instant playback at a given frequency.
+Processing an audio stream of two channels on a one sample accurate level, whereby the audio stream is read out sample by sample and one can interfere the speed or timing, at which those samples are written consecutively into wavetables of two oscillators for instant playback at a given frequency.

-The unusual and non accureate timing caused by this kind of signal processing, results in a great variety of audible results during playback.
-Due to the sample accurate processing, the output is always related and depended on the audio input.
-Feel free to experiment with variouse settings and don’t forget to especially explore extreme small and large values!
+The unusual and non accureate timing caused by this kind of signal processing results in a great variety of sounds during playback.
+Due to the sample accurate processing the output is always related to and depended on the audio input.
+Feel free to experiment with variouse settings and don’t forget to especially explore extreme small and large values.

 ### About the abstractions